Skip to docs navigation

 Absence Due to Religious Observance

-Students who expect to miss classes or activities due to religious observances should notify their faculty members well before the expected absence.
-Students are responsible for the missed work.
+Students who plan to be absent due to religious observances should notify their faculty members at least 2 weeks prior to the pre-planned absence.
+These absences count against the absence limit and students are responsible for all missed work.

 Extracurricular Life and Class Attendance